Geisshirt/unikernel-regions/README.md

 # Unikernel-regions
-Project for building unikernels that uses regions.
+Project for building unikernels that uses regions as the memory management method.

 ## Simple example
 Here is a small example of a Unikernel service.
 The port `8080` is bound to a callback function which here is the identity function i.e. an echo service.
-It then listens for any incomming messages.
+It then listens for any incomming messages and sends back the payload for that message.
 ```ml
 open Network